wmo-im/wis2box/docs/source/user/public-services-setup.rst

 External broker
 ---------------

+By default, wis2box uses its own internal MQTT broker to also function as a public broker to publish WIS2 notifications.

 If you do not wish to expose the internal MQTT broker on wis2box, you can configure wis2box to publish WIS2 notifications to an external broker by setting the environment variable ``WIS2BOX_BROKER_PUBLIC``.